 The patient should understand that the next step in the process of obtaining a bone anchored system is a minor surgery, in which a small titanium implant will be placed behind the chosen ear.
-It is helpful to explain that the implant will be connected to an abutment, and that it is the abutment which will protrude through the skin.
+It is helpful to explain that the implant will be connected to an abutment, a will be connected to an abutment, and that it is the abutment which will protrude through the skin.

-After the surgery, the patient will have a dressing placed over the abutment, which will be removed within 7-10 days after the surgery, and removed completely within two weeks.
+After the surgery, the patient will have a dressing placed over the abutment, which will be changed within 7-10 days after the surgery, and removed completely within two weeks.
 A period of osseointegration, where the implant becomes fixed in the bone, will be required before the processor can be fitted onto the abutment.